Device Monitoring and Data Display

 Volume Level

 WVC devices display the current volume level.
-This is a read-only display showing what the knob or system has set — volume is controlled via the physical knob, RTC, or mesh network, not from the app.
+This is a read-only display showing what the knob or system has set.
+Volume is controlled via the physical knob, RTC, or mesh network, not from the app.

-Spectrum Analysis (WVC-PRO / WVC-PRO-6 only)
+Spectrum Analysis

-PRO devices include real-time FFT (Fast Fourier Transform) spectrum analysis.
+Audio-analysis-capable devices include real-time FFT (Fast Fourier Transform) spectrum analysis.
 This shows the frequency content of the audio signal passing through each channel.

-• WVC-PRO: Two channels displayed side by side (left and right)
+• WVC-PRO: Two channels displayed side by side (left and right).

-• WVC-PRO-6: Up to six channels displayed in a grid (three rows of two)
+• WVC-PRO-6: Up to six channels displayed in a grid (three rows of two).

 Each channel shows 15 frequency bands as vertical bars.
 Taller bars indicate more energy at that frequency.
 This is useful for: